samjones00/docs/docs/html5reportformat.md

 ### Embeds the complete snapshot of your web services data
 The report embeds a complete, unaltered version of your 'JSON webservice' capturing a snapshot of the state of your data at a given point in time.
 It's perfect for backups with the same document containing a human and programatic access to the data.
-The JSON data is embedded inside a valid and well-formed document, making it programatically accessible using a standard XML/HTML parser.
+The JSON data is embedded inside a valid and well-formed document, making it programmatically accessible using a standard XML/HTML parser.
 The report also includes an interface to allow humans to copy it from a textbox.

 ### It's Fast